 The annual Good Food Festival & Conference began in 2004 as the Local Organic Trade Show, the first event of its kind.
 The event has been foundational in building local food infrastructure and creating lasting relationships that have helped push the Good Food Movement forward.
 A decade and more later, the demand for local food is greater than the supply, everyone is more conscious of where our food comes from, and large buyers — including grocery stores, distributors, and institutions — are rushing to keep up with the rapidly changing marketplace.

-The Good Food Festival & Conference has grown into a three-day event — next held March 16-18, 2017 at Chicago’s UIC Forum — that connects all parts of Good Food movement.
-It provides in-depth programming that helps finance farms and businesses; grow local procurement capacity; engage local school districts; discuss local, statewide, and national food policy; and educate the public about the importance and impact of Good Food.
+The next Good Food EXPO will next be held March 23-24, 2018 at Chicago’s UIC Forum.
+This impactful event connects all parts of Good Food movement: It provides in-depth programming that helps grow local food procurement capacity; educate the public about the importance and impact of Good Food; engage local school districts; and discuss local, statewide, and national food policy .
 The increasing impact and importance of our big annual event has been underscored by the growing participation of major officeholders, including Chicago Mayor Rahm Emanuel, Illinois Gov. Bruce Rauner, U.S. Sen. Dick Durbin, and Cook County (Chicago) Board President Toni Preckwinkle.

-In 2016, more than 5,000 people attended the Good Food Festival & Conference.
+In 2017, 7,500 people attended what was then the Good Food Festival & Conference, obliterating the previous attendance record.
 The Good Food Festival educates the public about sustainable agriculture and Good Food systems, fosters lasting connections between farmers, food producers, and consumers, and inspires everyone to incorporate Good Food into their lives!

 “The Good Food Trade Show has been a great place to meet new producers and build relationships with the broader local food community.” – Bobby Turner, Vice President of Purchasing, Whole Foods Market